postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/the-api-workflow.md

 ![Schema Editor Options](https://assets.postman.com/postman-docs/schema-editor-options.jpg)

 To create a collection based on your schema, click **Generate Collection**.
-You can optionally add the collection as documentation, a test suite, an integration test, or a contract test.
+You can add the collection as documentation, a test suite, an integration test, a monitor, a mock server, or a contract test.
 The collection will appear in __Collections__ in the left sidebar.

 <img alt="Generate Collection" src="https://assets.postman.com/postman-docs/generate-collection-schema.jpg" width="500px"/>

 ## Developing an API

-Once you have a schema in the Postman API Builder, you can develop your API using version tagging, and linking to mock servers, documentation, and environments.
+Once you have a schema in the Postman API Builder, you can develop your API using version tagging, and link it to mock servers, documentation, and environments.

 > When you add documentation, test suites, mocks, monitors, and environments, only the elements in the current workspace will be visible.
 If an element is already linked to an API, it will not be visible.